Powerlearnproject/se-day1-assignment-Nursebridget/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
 Requirements:gathering and documenting user needs and system requirements
 Design: creating high level and detailed designs of the software architecture
-development: releasing the software to isers
+development: releasing the software to users

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.